 5) Success Starts With the School’s Mission

 Successful strategic enrollment management begins with a school’s underlying mission.
-Lucido emphasizes that a strong, clear mission should inform recruitment practices, admission criteria, financial aid awards and more.
+A strong, clear mission should inform recruitment practices, admission criteria, financial aid awards and more.
 In addition to helping you clarify your goals, you’re able to distinguish yourself from other schools, and strengthen the value of your programs.

 6) Failure Is Measured in Student Outcomes as Well as Policies

 A failed enrollment management policy isn’t just about incomplete goals.
 You have to consider the impact on students as well.
 Lucido cites the long-standing practice of early decision as an example.
 The enrollment tactic might help the school, but it doesn’t serve students without access to college counseling.
 When weighing the success or failure of your strategies, it’s important to always assess the benefit to students.

 While there is no magic enrollment formula that works for every school, all institutions should aim to avoid some common errors.Ignoring data can sink a strategy.
 Research and analytics should provide the foundation for everything you do—including the introduction of new programs.
 Creating programs without enough market research to justify their demand can be a challenge.